orbitjs/orbit/README.md

 ## Goals

-* Support any number of different data sources in an application.
-  Standardize access to those sources with common interfaces.
+* Support any number of different data sources in an application and provide access to them through common interfaces.

-* Allow for the fulfillment of requests from an application by different sources, including the ability to specify priority and fallback plans.
+* Allow for the fulfillment of requests by different sources, including the ability to specify priority and fallback plans.

 * Allow records to simultaneously exist in different states across sources.